dendroenydris/entity-resolution-pipeline/README.md

 **Jaccard** and **First Letter** partitioning identifies matching articles with similar titles and the same first letter of the paper title.

+**Jaccard** and **Last Letter** partitioning identifies matching articles with similar titles and the same last letter of the paper title.

-**Jaccard** and **First Letter** partitioning identifies matching articles with similar titles and the same first letter of the paper title.
+**Jaccard** and **First or Last Letter** partitioning identifies matching articles with similar titles and the same first or last letter of the paper title.

 **Jaccard** and **Authors last name** partitioning identifies matching articles with similar titles and the author last name.